Donna Nook National Nature Reserve

-The viewing area at the foot of the sand dunes reduces disturbance to the seals and ensures the safety of visitors.
-Visitors should be aware that the Ministry of Defence still maintains part of the area as a bombing target range.
-The seal viewing area is accessible at all times.
+Visitors should be aware that the Ministry of Defence still maintains part of the area as a bombing target range and under no circumstances should anyone enter the bombing area when red flags are flying.
+However, most of the dune area is accessible at all times.

 For your own safety and to reduce disturbance to the seals, please follow these guidelines: